 Skyscrapers of New York City

-Most of the New York City's first skyscrapers were built along Broadway and Park Row (see early skyscrapers in NYC).
+Most of the New York City's first skyscrapers were built along Broadway and Park Row.
+They began to appear around 1870.
 The first one depends on the criteria adopted, but a race to build increasingly tall buildings began around 1868, when the Grand Hotel was completed with six above-ground stories plus a two-story mansard roof.
-The construction of the 130-foot-high Equitable Life Building began in the same year and it was completed in 1870, with seven above-ground stories.
+The construction of the 130-foot-high Equitable Life Building began in the same year and it was completed about 1869, with seven above-ground stories.
+But it was in 1875, with the construction of the Western Union and Tribune buildings, which surpassed the spires of the city's old churches, except Trinity Church, that the height of the buildings began to really stand out in the city's skyline.

 The first skyscraper to use a steel frame system of construction was the Tower Building, at 50 Broadway, completed in 1889.
-A much taller edifice was completed in 1890: The World Building, in Park Row.
-Its pinnacle above dome reached 350 feet (110 m).
+The technology revolutionized the construction of skyscrapers.

 In 2021, the tallest buildings in NYC were: